jenkinsci/lacework-security-scanner-plugin/README.md

 </details>
 </blockquote>

-Once the Lacework Scan build step is added, it will produce a vulnerability report as an artifact for the build
+Once the Lacework Scan build step is added, it will produce an assessment report as an artifact for the build.

 ## Contributing